andyl/vagrant_base/README.md

 The bare-metal host should run Ubuntu 18.04 and be provisioned with: `git`, `docker`, `vagrant`, `nginx` and `docker`.

-The bare-metal host reqires a fixed IP address.
+The BMH reqires a fixed IP address.

 Setup a DNS entry to link your root-doman with your IP address, and add a wildcard subdomain entry that points to the same IP.